deargle/deargle.github.io/_posts/2017-03-28-Hosting-vulnerable-servers-on-AWS.md

 ---
 title: Hosting vulnerable servers on AWS
 description: Notebook on how I configured an AWS VPC with an OpenVPN server for hosting a set of vulnerable virtual images,
     intended for students to do vulnerability assessments with.
+tags: security pedagogy
 ---

 <div class='alert alert-info'><strong>Update 11/7/2019</strong> see <a href='{% post_url 2019-11-07-gcp-vulnerable-servers %}'>this newer post</a> for an automation of the tedium of the steps in this post, albeit deployed on GCP instead of AWS.</div>

 I'll be starting a new job at CU Boulder soon.
 One of my responsibilities will be to teach an information security management class to business school students.
 I don't know whether there will be a lab available where I can host VMs for students to do vulnerability assessments on, and I can't just distribute OVAs for this because of how easy it would be to boot into root.
 So I want to host vulnerable servers on something like AWS.
 Obvious problem is that vulnerable servers are... vulnerable.
 I don't want the boxes to be pwned before the students can start playing with them.
 So for the last day or so I learned about taking vulnerable VMs and launching them into a VPN on AWS.
 This post documents what I learned.

 Went like this:

 * create a VPC on AWS
 * configure OpenVPN community on an Ubuntu AMI
 * make a vulnerable virtual image
 * Export the appliance and convert it to an AMI
 * launch 1-to-many instances of your vulnerable AMIs into the VPN